Emergency Preparedness for COVID19: A Family Plan

 Don't forget your pet

 Don’t forget to have a bag with pet food and their medications.
 I also have a spare leash.
+Be aware of any new guidelines in your area about curfew and walking your pets.

 Get a kit, make a plan and stay informed